Strategic Issues in Employing and Deploying Damages Experts

-The importance of accurate, robust data
+Importance of accurate, robust data

-Another area for disagreement between the experts is the extent to which the data must be cleaned or corrected before being entered into the model.
+Another area for disagreement between experts is the extent to which the data must be cleaned or corrected before being entered into the model.
 Many are familiar with the acronym GIGO, meaning Garbage In, Garbage Out.
 If the input data is not accurate, the output will not be meaningful, regardless of the sophistication of the model.

 To take an example, assume that the input data consists of sales data from the company or from some third party (e.g., aggregate data collected by a government statistical agency or a third-party commercial vendor).
 If the data has not been assessed for the inclusion of possible errors, the model may produce distorted, or even nonsensical, output.

-Experts must assess whether the input data needs to be cleaned of errors, outliers, impossible or unrealistic data, etc. The question then turns to how best to determine which data points are errors or outliers.
+Experts must assess whether the input data needs to be cleaned of errors, outliers, impossible or unrealistic data, among other things.
+The question then turns to how best to determine which data points are errors or outliers.
 Errors or outliers can be identified manually, through sampling or other methods, and the most appropriate method must be assessed in the circumstances.
 This depends on the exercise of judgement by the experts, who may disagree on the need to remove or adjust data points and the proper method for identifying them.
 Moreover, experts can disagree on what to do with the data points identified.
 For example, should the outliers be removed from the data set or corrected?
 To identify any such differences between the experts in their approaches to the underlying data, it is important for each expert to indicate clearly in the expert reports what steps have been taken in this regard and to explain the reasons and process undertaken.

 A related issue is the extent to which the experts agree on the appropriateness of making adjustments to certain data, such as comparative benchmarks, to account for differences between the target and the comparators.
-The appropriateness of such adjustments and the specific adjustments to be made again require judgement on the part of the experts.
-In any event, it is important for the experts to identify any such adjustments made and provide explanations of the reasons for them in the export reports.
+The appropriateness of these adjustments and the specific adjustments to be made again require judgement on the part of the experts.
+In any event, it is important for the experts to identify any adjustments made and provide explanations of the reasons for them in the export reports.